Anthony Contreras

-Anthony Daniel Contreras Enríquez (born 29 January 2000) is a Costa Rican footballer who plays as a forward for Herediano.
-He is set to make.
-Loan move to Atk mohunbagan with option to buy clause.
+Anthony Daniel Contreras Enríquez (born 29 January 2000) is a Costa Rican footballer who plays as a forward for Riga FC, and the Costa Rica national team.

 Club career

 Herediano

 Contreras joined C.S.
 Herediano in 2015, after he was spotted by a scout in a game for a club in Zapote, at the age of 15.
 He then went on a trial at the club and then joined the club permanently.
 Before that, Contreras had never played for a club.

 23 months after joining Herediano, on 15 January 2017, he got his official debut for the club in the Liga FPD against Belén FC at the age of 16.
 Contreras started on the bench, coming on as a substitute for Heyreel Saravia in the 90th minute.
 This game was his only appearance in the 2017-18 season.
 In the following season, he only made one appearance, while he made zero in the 2018-19 season.
 To gain some experience, he was loaned out to La U Universitarios in the summer 2019 for the rest of the year, where he played 20 games as scored six goals.

 On 13 December 2019 it was confirmed, that Contreras would be playing the rest of the 2019-20 season on loan for Municipal Grecia, as well as six other players that Grecia had loaned from Herediano.
 Contreras played 15 games and scores six goals for the club.

 Herediano announced in June 2020, that Contreras had returned to the club.
 Contreras participated in the teams pre-season and was also on the bench for a cup game in August 2020.
 However, on 15 September 2020, he was sent out on loan for the third time, this time to Guadalupe FC for the rest of 2020.

 Returning from loan in January 2021, Contreras became a regular player for Herediano and made 26 league appearances from January to June 2021.
 However, on 21 June 2021, Contreras was loaned out to AD Guanacasteca for the rest of 2021.